 Is a BMW SOS malfunction message displayed on your iDrive screen?
 The most common issues are a software glitch, a fault in the SOS control module, or a Bluetooth pairing issue.
 Learn how to fix the problem by following the procedures below.

 What Causes BMW SOS Call System Malfunction?

-All units, such as an amplifier, SOS modules, or head-unit, are connected with an optic cable in one loop.
-This enhances the signal quality and reduces interference.
-On the downside, the failure of one component will disconnect all other devices within this loop.
+All units, such as amplifiers, SOS modules, or head-unit, are connected with an optic cable in one loop.
+This improves signal quality and reduces interference.
+On the downside, if one component fails, all other devices within the loop will be disconnected.

 - Satellite Radio: A faulty satellite radio is the most common cause by far.
 Depending on the model, it is located in the trunk, either on the side or under a floor cover.
 Although the satellite radio can be repaired, replacing it with a working used unit is much easier.
-Another approach is to install a universal fiber optic bypass loop, which is a cheaper fix if you don’t use the satellite radio.
+Another approach is installing a universal fiber optic bypass loop, which is cheaper if you don’t use the satellite radio.

 - Amplifier: Like with the head unit, a faulty amplifier or Bluetooth module will bring down all the systems within this loop.
 These two units are located under a floor cover.
 The fiber-optic bypass loop can be used to pinpoint the faulty component.
 Also, check the fuses at the side of the units.